 The show must go on.
-This phrase was drilled into my head as a kid when I was performing in musicals.
-I can honestly say that in my 30 year career I’ve never missed a show.
+This phrase was drilled into my head as a kid when I was starting my career.
+I can honestly say that in my 30 years of touring I’ve never missed a show.
 That doesn’t mean I haven’t been sick… the demands of being on the road often mean lack of sleep, stressful travel and lots of pressure: perfect conditions for getting sick… and I have, many times.

 The mindset of the show must go on has always gotten me through.
 I might have to stay in bed all day, but when it’s showtime, the adrenaline kicks in and the body performs.
 Sometimes it’s a surreal experience, as if I’m present, but observing.
 Perhaps after having been in this position so many times, it’s somewhat of a comfort to know that my body and voice won’t let me down.

 Last month I had a couple of concerts to perform in Barcelona.
-I was feeling invincible before the show, and looking forward to working with a new percussionist, Toni Mangas from Seville, and guitarist Ruben Portillo, from Malaga.
-We were working in five star conditions, were well rehearsed, and enjoying a good vibe.
+I was feeling invincible before the show, and looking forward to incorporating a new percussionist into the band.
+We were well rehearsed, and enjoying a good vibe.
 Perhaps through over-confidence and thinking that even getting caught out in the rain without a coat couldn’t hurt me, I pushed myself way too hard leading up to the shows, stressing over details, trying to please too many people.
 And I got a whopping flu and lost my voice completely.
 But the show must go on … even if, in this case, it meant taking cortisone shots to get me through the show.